tianxing-wu/tianxing-wu.github.io/_pages/about.md

 News
 ======
 * **Aug.
-2024:** I was invited as a program committee member of ICLR 2025, SIGKDD 2025, TheWebConf 2025.
+2024:** I was invited as a program committee member of ICLR 2025.
 * **Aug.
+2024:** I was invited as a program committee member of SIGKDD 2025 and TheWebConf 2025.
+* **Aug.
 2024:** We achieved the Best Student Paper Award of WISA 2024.
 * **Jul.
 2024:** One paper was accepted by ISWC 2024.
 * **Jul.
 2024:** One paper was accepted by ACM MM 2024.
 * **Mar.
 2024:** Two papers were accepted by SIGIR 2024.
 * **Mar.
 2024:** I was invited as the Evaluation Chair and Resource Track Chair of CCKS 2024.
-* **Mar.
-2024:** I was invited as a program committee member of ISWC 2024.

 Professional Experience
 ======